New Seahawk Carlos Hyde: If NFL is serious about change, then a team should sign Colin Kaepernick

 The Seahawks talked to Kaepernick again in 2018, but a workout was canceled after Seattle asked Kaepernick about his plans for his activism, including if he would continue to kneel during the national anthem — something he began doing in protest of social injustice, and in particular police brutality.
 Kaepernick told the team he was unclear on his intentions.

-Seattle has two backups behind Wilson in Geno Smith — who was the backup last year — and Washington State rookie Anthony Gordon.
-Though there has been lots of speculation in the past few days about whether a team might sign Kaepernick, especially in the wake of the NFL’s statement Friday, there have been no reports linking him to any teams.
+Seattle has two backups behind Wilson in Geno Smith — who was the backup last year — and Anthony Gordon, a rookie out of Washington State.
+Though there has been lots of speculation the past few days about whether a team might sign Kaepernick, especially in the wake of the NFL’s statement Friday, there have been no reports linking him to any teams.

 Hyde, who played for the 49ers from 2014-17 after a standout career at Ohio State, said the 49ers understood what Kaepernick was protesting for from the beginning.